carolinafsilva/Pacman/README.md

 make run
 ```

-To start running the game
+to start running the game

 ## License